Solving Breastfeeding Challenges: Essential Insights and Actions

 Description

-Breastfeeding is the most natural thing to do, but it does not come naturally.
-This is especially true for families and their preterm infants.
-Feeding Specialists who work with infants need to have a basic understanding of breastfeeding – the importance of breastfeeding, insight into ways to promote, protect and support breastfeeding, common challenges and the supportive interventions that help the family and infant succeed.
-This presentation will address information on the benefits of human milk, steps in the process of learning to breastfeed, basic information about breastfeeding, and strategies to support breastfeeding in the first few hours through to when (if) a parent returns to work.
-This course covers strategies for protecting breastfeeding, best practices for identifying volume transfer at breast, and steps to achieving an effective latch.
-It also covers main points related to ankyloglossia and common struggles with breastfeeding infants who have medical/congenital comorbidities.
-The important differences between volume and calories as measures of nutrition are also reviewed.
+Breastfeeding is the most natural way to feed an infant, but it does not always come naturally—especially for families with preterm infants.
+Feeding specialists who work with infants need to have a foundational understanding of breastfeeding, including its importance, strategies to promote, protect, and support it, common challenges, and effective interventions to help both the infant and family succeed.
+This presentation will cover the benefits of human milk, the stages of learning to breastfeed, essential breastfeeding knowledge, and practical strategies to support breastfeeding—from the critical first hours after birth to the potential return to work.
+In this course, we explore approaches to protecting breastfeeding, identify best practices for assessing milk transfer at the breast, and discuss the steps needed to achieve an effective latch.
+We also review key points related to ankyloglossia and discuss common challenges associated with breastfeeding infants who have medical or congenital comorbidities.
+Additionally, we explore the distinction between volume and calories as measures of nutritional intake.

 OBJECTIVES: